wzhua02/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to <ins>view the client (Use Case 3)</ins> or find the client from the displayed client list.
+1. User requests to <ins>find client (Use Case 3)</ins> or find the client to delete from the displayed client list.
 2. User requests to delete the client.
 3. FitFlow shows the client’s details to be deleted and prompts the user to confirm the decision to delete.
 4. User confirms.